 The River Dynamics Experience is one of many exciting opportunities for students who visit LASM because it introduces them to the challenges of land loss and coastal erosion, inspiring them to discover solutions to these real-world issues,’ said Nita Mitchell, director of education.
 ‘Not only will they visit one of the most technologically-advanced river models in the world, but they will also engage with our new stream table and play with the principles of river dynamics.

 As part of this program, they’re working with their neighbors Louisana State University (LSU) and the Coastal Protection and Restoration Authority (CPRA) to design their curriculum and help students connect with the region’s critical river and delta environment.

-After the Em3 installation, Jim was able to join the museum staff on a tour of the CPRA’s large Mississippi model where they’re conducting research on various management techniques.
+After the stream table and flume installation, Jim was able to join the museum staff on a tour of the CPRA’s large Mississippi River model where they’re conducting research on various management techniques.

 Find out more about our models at museums here.

 Updated November 24, 2019 to include information about Lousiana land loss.